vsg-dev/VulkanSceneGraph/README.md

 ## Roadmap

 ### 1. Exploration Phase, June-September 2018 (completed)
-**Goal : Establsih which technologies and board techniques to use**
+**Goal : Establish which technologies and board techniques to use**

 Learn and experiment with Vulkan, modern C++, and possible 3rd party dependencies.
 Experimenting with different approaches to object/scene graph design and implementation